 Eating Vegan in Japan

 As long as you do your own cooking, you can eat wonderfully.
 Japan is full of mid-sized supermarkets offering outstanding produce sections.
-Vegetables are reasonably priced and of superb quality.
-It’s fair to say that few countries can compare to Japan when it comes to high quality produce at low cost.
+Nowhere in the world will you find better or fresher vegetables, and prices are reasonable too.
 There are a few exceptions here.
 Melons of various forms tend to be quite expensive.
 And mangoes are exorbitant.
 I’ve seen mangoes in the supermarket costing more than $25 apiece.
 That’s not a typo.
 Now granted, they were very nice looking mangoes but at that price a dozen mangoes could buy you airfare to Hawaii where you can often buy them for next to nothing.

 As you would expect, tofu is widely available in Japan, and since it’s such a popular food prices are much lower than in non-Asian countries.
 You can find non-GMO tofu that costs one-third as much as brands in the United States.
 In addition to the sort of firm tofu you could find in most countries, fresh silken tofu is widely available.
-Soy milk is sold in every grocery, often in paper quart-sized milk cartons sold right next to cheap cartons of pre-made coffee.
+Every grocery carries soy milk, either packaged in shelf-stable juice boxes or refrigerated in milk cartons.
 When I’m in Japan, my mornings always begin with a glass that’s two-thirds cold coffee and one-third soy milk, with a tablespoon of chia stirred in.

 If you love mushrooms, you’ll adore Japan.
 You’ll find all sorts of wonderful varieties at very low prices.
 Ditto for sprouts.
 Fresh seaweed is widely available.
 You can nearly always find inexpensive fresh hijiki or wakame seaweed in your grocery’s refrigerated section.
 Many markets also carry vegan nori rolls.